Identify & collect ESG data

 Suppliers provide Environmental, Social, and Governance information across the value chain.
 Within the platform, data is captured in a consistent format that aligns with CSRD requirements and reduces manual effort.

-For companies operating in the EU or with significant business in the region, CSRD is now a requirement.
-NQC’s supply chain risk management platform, SUPPLIERASSURANCE, helps you collect, structure, and report ESG data with confidence, ensuring traceability across complex supply chains and meeting EU compliance demands with clarity and control.
+CSRD applies to large EU companies and certain non-EU enterprises with significant operations or listings in the region.
+NQC’s supply chain risk management platform, SUPPLIERASSURANCE, enables organisations to collect, structure, and report ESG data with confidence, maintain traceability across complex supply chains, and meet EU disclosure obligations with clarity and control.

 The CSRD applies to: